 “Tourists don’t know where they’ve been.
 Travelers don’t know where they’re going” Paul Theroux

-It is only the idea of slow travelling, which has led to discover a different side of Varkala or familiarized me with the dying land of Yogis, among many other soul-searching experiences, from many journeys.
-So plan a long break, fake a medical leave, or submit long and confusing excuses.
-Do whatever it takes, but once in your life, at least, go to a place where you can abandon any ideas of technology, throw away your gadgets, forget about life back home, and just… TRAVEL !!!
+So plan a long break, take a sabbatical or fake a medical leave.
+Do whatever it takes but once in your life, at least, go to a place where you can abandon time restraints, throw away your gadgets, and just… TRAVEL !!